-On 26 November 2009, the OECD Council issued its first resolution on bribery since the adoption of the OECD Convention.
-Entitled the Recommendation of the Council for Further Combating Bribery of Foreign Public Officials in International Business Transactions, the resolution urges member countries to continue to take meaningful steps to deter, prevent and combat the bribery of foreign public officials, not only on a national level, but also on a multinational level, with rigorous and systemic follow-up.
+On 26 November 2009, the OECD Council issued the Recommendation of the Council for Further Combating Bribery of Foreign Public Officials in International Business Transactions.
+The resolution urges member countries to continue to take meaningful steps to deter, prevent and combat the bribery of foreign public officials, not only on a national level, but also on a multinational level, with rigorous and systemic follow-up.
 Among other things, the resolution recommends that member countries 'encourage companies to prohibit or discourage the use of small facilitation payments', and to always require accurate accounting of any such payments in the companies' books and records.
 The resolution was supplemented by two annexes setting out 'Good Practice Guidance' - one for member countries and one for companies.